 All events (concerts, lectures, films, etc.) funded by GPSAF allocations, and for which admission is charged:

-Cornell students shall receive a reasonable discount to reflect their prior contribution.via GPSAF
+Cornell students shall receive a reasonable discount to reflect their prior contribution via GPSAF

 Cornell students shall be given the first opportunity to purchase tickets.
 At least the first day of ticket sales must be exclusively for Cornell students.